zief0002/toolkit/docs/03-getting-started-with-r.md

 <div class="figure" style="text-align: center">
 <img src="figs/09-function-machine.png" alt="LEFT: Arguments are inputted into a function which returns an output.
 RIGHT: The value 25 is inputted into the square root function which returns the value of 5." width="60%" />
-<p class="caption">LEFT: Arguments are inputted into a function which returns an output.
+<p class="caption">(\#fig:unnamed-chunk-5)LEFT: Arguments are inputted into a function which returns an output.
 RIGHT: The value 25 is inputted into the square root function which returns the value of 5.</p>
 </div>

 The syntax for using most functions in R follows a simple structure: The name of the function is followed by a pair of parentheses.
 Argument values (inputs) are specified inside the parentheses.
 In general,